Bitcoin sideways, price increases in XRP and Dogecoin

 Dogecoin

-The Dogecoin course increased by 6.81 percent in the last 24 hours.
-The current rate is $ 0.28.
+The Dogecoin course increased by 4.89 percent in the last 24 hours.
+The price of Dogecoin is currently 0.30 US dollars.

 To the current Dogecoin course